Mykolas Majauskas: Suicide prevention

 While working as a Vilnius city councilor, Majauskas initiated the first suicide prevention memorandum signed by key public institutions and NGOs committing to common goals to reduce suicide numbers in Vilnius.
 He also introduced Canadian-developed LivingWorks suicide prevention program across local governments in Lithuania.
 SafeTalk and ASIST training courses funded by the Vilnius City Municipality in 2017 were teaching how to prevent suicide by recognizing signs, providing a skilled intervention, and developing a safety plan to keep someone alive.
 Every year, nearly two thousand professionals from different fields are trained across Lithuania.

 Working together with a writer Elvyra Kučinskaitė, Majauskas published a Lithuanian best-selling book as a simple self-help tool to prevent suicide.

-The goal of the book is to become a therapeutic reading helping people find the first steps towards professional help.
+Majauskas said of this book, 'The goal of the book is to become a therapeutic reading helping people find the first steps towards professional help.
 The book purposefully does not have a name – it represents the idea of an uncomfortable start to talk about this delicate issue.
-It invites readers to start the conversation, express feelings, and give it the name of their own.
+It invites readers to start the conversation, express feelings, and give it the name of their own.'